Literature / Cronus Chronicles

 - Steven Ulysses Perhero: See Meaningful Name

-- The Unfavorite: Not that being Philonecron's favorite is a good thing, but he's very mean to Charlotte, acting surprisingly petty towards her compared to his obsessive affection for Zee.
+- The Unfavorite: Not that being Philonecron's favorite is a good thing, but he absolutely loathes Charlotte, considering her his archnemisis, and is surprisingly petty towards her compared to his obsessive affection for Zee.